 A recent medical review of bupropion for weight loss analyzed data from three clinical trials on the topic, and documented that the medication caused weight loss in all three trials.
 The researchers noted that although bupropion isn’t approved by the FDA for weight loss, “There might be a role for this drug as a second-line consideration for obesity.”

-It appears based on early research that bupropion does cause weight loss in overweight and obese patients.
-We do not recommend using the drug for that purpose alone, and it may be dangerous as that would be an "off-label" use not authorized by the FDA.
+It appears based on early research that bupropion does cause weight loss in overweight and obese patients, thought it would be an "off-label" use not currently approved by the FDA.

 We would consider the potential for weight loss to be a secondary benefit of the medication for overweight and obese patients that are prescribed bupropion for depression.